cc-foet/Code-Satra/Aditya Vardhan Singh/README.md

 Primary language used for this file: `Python`

-For solution in all languages used, go to directory: `/Challenge Solutions` and `/Practice Problem Solutions`
+For solution in all languages used, go to directory: `/Code Satra Problems` and `/Other Problems`

 # Table of Contents